iggredible/Learn-Vim/ch27_vimscript_functions.md

 ## Function Return Value

-For a function to return a value, you need to pass it a `return`.

-If you don't pass it, like the function `Tasty`, Vim automatically returns an implicit value of 0.
+For a function to return a value, you need to pass it an explicit `return` value.
+Otherwise, Vim automatically returns an implicit value of 0.

 ```
 function!
 Tasty()